 Lobbying, Power and Health – A European Vision

-The purpose of the publication was to open up the debate on lobbying and to define it in both the Finish and international context, particularly around public health legislation around sugar and alcohol tax.
-An additional purpose is to challenge the negative connotations which surround lobbying.
-Decision makers need information, and interest groups want to share it with them.
-However, it is important to remember that those with power and resources are more likely to be able to get their message across more easily, especially if lobbying is not made transparent.
+The purpose of the publication was to open up the debate on lobbying and to define it in both the Finish and in the international context, particularly concerning public health legislation for sugar and alcohol tax.
+An additional purpose was to challenge the negative connotations attached to lobbying: Decision-makers need information, and interest groups want to share it with them.
+However, those with power and resources are more likely to be able to get their message across, especially if lobbying is not made transparent.
 Influence on legislation that is exerted behind closed doors can endanger democracy.

-While lobbying is a well-known phenomenon in all political circles in systems, few states regulate lobbying at a national legislative level.
-In April 2015 globally only 20 states had regulated lobbying at the legislative level.
+Whilst lobbying is a well-known phenomenon in all political circles, few states regulate lobbying at a national legislative level.
+In April 2015, only 20 states worldwide had national legislation for the regulation of lobbying in place.
 Lobbying provisions also varied considerably in both scale and quality, ranging from mandatory rules to voluntary guidelines.
-Often the lobbying legislation created an environment which better serves private sector, making it difficult for health practitioners to compete.
+Often the lobbying legislation created an environment which better served the private sector, making it difficult for health practitioners to compete.

-- TI Finland co-wrote a publication on lobbying in healthcare and its regulation in collaboration with Physicians for Social responsibility.AdvocacyAwareness raisingImplementation of new policy & practice
+- TI Finland co-wrote a publication on lobbying in healthcare and its regulation in collaboration with Physicians for Social Responsibility.AdvocacyPublication of report & guidanceResearch & analysis